vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 89 commits since the previous release, including 41 fixes.
+More than 92 commits since the previous release, including 42 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Oct  8 02:10:36 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Sat Oct  9 02:02:28 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER